How to Make Your Own Vitamin D Sun Tanning Lamp

 Testing Flicker

 This isn’t really a “visual” device, but for fun I checked the flicker.
-It looks like there is some 120 Hz flicker here, nothing I’d be too concerned about, especially given the use case.
+It looks like there is some 120 Hz flicker here, which is nothing I’d be too concerned about, especially given the use case.

 Does UVA Affect Vitamin D Production?